Read-The-Question/rtq-review/src/pages/md/papers/oundle-school--11-plus--maths--2018--sample-paper-9.md

 Using permutation,

-Number of digits that can be used in the thousand place $= 3$
+Number of digits that can be used in the thousands place $= 3$

 Number of digits that can be used in the hundreds place $= 3$